mayel/docs.coopcloud.tech/docs/index.md

 ![co-op cloud logo](img/coop_cloud_logo_pink.png)

 Welcome to the Co-op Cloud technical documentation.
-This documentation is primarily meant for cooperatives and other small service providers already doing free software hosting who are interested in the project and thinking about doing some early-adopter testing.
+This documentation is primarily meant for co-operatives and other democratic tech collectives already doing libre software hosting who are interested in the project and thinking about doing some early-adopter testing.

 !!! danger "Here be dragons"